 Sometimes it's hard to believe that 20 years have passed since my five-year tenure as the Hollywood Video mural artist.

-During my time as Hollywood Video’s creative director and resident artist, from 1989 to 1994, I created over a hundred hand-painted murals – most measuring upwards of ten feet tall and eight, ten, and sometimes 20 feet across.
+As Hollywood Video’s creative director and resident artist from 1989 to 1994, I created over a hundred hand-painted murals, measuring upwards of ten feet tall and eight, ten, and sometimes 20 feet across.
 The pace was fast and furious, and it was a hugely creative time for me.
-At first, we were opening a new store every month, and all the murals were hand-painted, so I worked both day and night, often painting until the early morning hours.
-Then, after only a short break, I would get back in the studio and start all over again.
+At first, we opened a new store every month, and all the murals were hand-painted, so I worked day and night, often painting until the early morning hours.
+Then, after only a short break, I would return to the studio and start again.
 It was a prolific experience that helped make me the artist I am today.

 The Terminator (above) was one of my first murals for Hollywood Video, which I painted at the Vancouver, Washington location.
 The Vancouver store was the very first HV location.
-I had painted several murals there, but we worked long hours I neglected to take pictures back then.
-Overall, I painted around 1,400 square feet of murals at that store, including Rambo, Frankenstein along with his bride of Frankenstein, Teenage Ninja Turtles, and a plethora of other obscure movie references.
+I had painted several murals there, but we worked long hours, and I neglected to take pictures back then.
+Overall, I painted around 1,400 square feet of murals at that store, including Rambo, Frankenstein, the Bride of Frankenstein, Teenage Ninja Turtles, and many other obscure movie references.

 I created all my murals in the studio as large paintings on canvas from that point on.

-“Starring Steve Martin” and “Marilyn Monroe” (below) were created as a diptych/two-piece mural and were awarded first place in the Airbrush Action 7th Annual Airbrush Excellence Competition in 1993, for their Mural Category.
-Both original paintings were displayed together at the Beaverton, Oregon location until its closing – at which time I rescued and archived them until 2011 when a local collector added them to his collection.
-Both murals, along with the “Elvis & John Wayne” mural are currently on display in a private residence, Las Vegas, Nevada.
+“Starring Steve Martin” and “Marilyn Monroe” (below) were created as a diptych/two-piece mural.
+They were awarded first place in the Airbrush Action 7th Annual Airbrush Excellence Competition in 1993 for their Mural Category.
+Both original paintings were displayed together at the Beaverton, Oregon, location until closing.
+At that time, I rescued and archived them until 2011, when a local collector added them to his collection.
+Both murals and the “Elvis & John Wayne” mural are currently on display in a private Las Vegas, Nevada residence.

 Airbrush Magazine featured my T-Rex mural in an article “Airbrush Large Scale Painting / Interior Super Murals” by Kurt Sinner, published in their vol. 2.3, 1995 edition and Airbrush Action 3, The Best New Airbrush Illustration by Airbrush Action magazine, along with murals I created of Elvis, E.T.
 (The Extraterrestrial), Eddie Murphy, and the starship Enterprise (below).